shantur/jarvis-mcp/opencode-plugin/README.md

 ## API Endpoints Used

-The plugin communicates with these MCP Voice Interface endpoints:
+The plugin communicates with these Jarvis MCP endpoints:

 - `GET /api/status` - Get voice interface status and pending message count
 - Voice messages are read from the status response but not consumed